dorkbrain/rtsp-remux/README.md

 chmod +x /usr/local/bin/startstream.sh
 ```

 > Edit the `/etc/remux/camera{1,2}.json` files to use your camera authentication info and address.
-Fields should be self explanitary.
-You can tweak ffmpeg parameters here as well but that's beyond the scopy of this repo.
+Fields should be self explanitary.  ***The file names MUST match the service names created in the next steps.***  You can tweak ffmpeg parameters here as well but that's beyond the scopy of this repo.

 <br/>